Miko-29/Miko-29/README.md

  💼 Currently working at **MapmyIndia** as a Software Engineer
  🎯 Passionate about **Frontend Development** and **Cyber Security**
- 🛠️ Love building real-time, responsive web applications
+ 🛠️ Love building real-time, responsive web and mobile applications
  🤝 Open to collaborations and tech meetups
  🎨 **Fun fact** : When I’m not coding, I express my creativity through painting!